with epigrapher Stanley Guenter

 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.

 A deposit of $500.00 is required along with your completed and signed registration form.
 Final payment is due 75 days prior to departure.
-Upon receipt of your deposit and completed registration form, you will be sent a reading list and a tour bulletin containing travel information.
+Upon receipt of your deposit and completed registration form, you will be sent initial trip documents including a reading list and a travel bulletin containing travel information.
 Prior to the trip, we will send links to various websites of pertinent interest to the trip.
 Click here to download our Registration Form.

 Cancellations received in writing at least 75 days before departure will receive a refund less a $250.00 administrative fee.
 Cancellations received less than 75 days before the departure date will not receive a refund.
 If for any reason you are unable to complete the trip, Far Horizons will not reimburse any fees.
 Registrants are strongly advised to buy travel insurance that includes trip cancellation.